Doy-lee/session-pro-backend/google.md

 cancelled (not set to auto-renew).
 - an on-hold subscription passes its hold period.

-**Because Pro Proofs are set to expire on their own at the expire time plus grace period, there is no need to make changes to entitlement when the expired event is received.**
+**Because Pro Proofs are set to expire on their own at the expire time, there is no need to make changes to entitlement when the expired event is received.**

 ### Revocations